Sol Zim: Notable works

 In 1960, he performed with the Jewish Minister Cantor Association at Madison Square Garden.
 In the late 1970s, many religious rock operas were produced including Zim's David Superstar which borrowed from Jesus Christ Superstar.
 Released in 1974, Zim was inspired to write it after attending a Kiss concert with his sons.
 It was performed one night at the Hollis Hills Jewish Center in 1974 and was a minor hit.
 He also was part of a Jewish group that performed in front of the Pope John Paul II, being the first time in history that such a large group of Jewish clergy men officially met with a Pope.

-Zim composed the commonly used rendition of the Prayer for the Welfare of the State of Israel in 1988, which was popularized by chief cantor of the Israeli Defense Forces Shai Abramson as a tribute to fallen soldiers.
+Zim composed the commonly used rendition of the Prayer for the Welfare of the State of Israel in 1988, which was popularized by chief cantor of the Israel Defense Forces Shai Abramson as a tribute to fallen soldiers.

 Sol Zim is Professor of Jewish Music in New York at the Academy for Jewish Religion.
 He has been featured on books about Jewish music like "And You Shall Know Us By The Trail Of Our Vinyl".
 He has also written books on Jewish music.

 In 1992, the Academy for Jewish Religion of New York added a Cantorial Program directed by Kenneth Cohen, which was further developed by Sol Zim and Ram’n Tasat.